JEFFERSON CITY, Mo. — The Missouri House has given approval to a bill that would prevent private companies from using eminent domain.

-The chamber spent the majority of an hour stating the importance of protecting private property rights and lambasting the use of eminent domain by private companies.
+On Tuesday, during perfection, the chamber spent the majority of an hour stating the importance of protecting private property rights and lambasting the use of eminent domain by private companies.
+Then, on Thursday, lawmakers reiterated their stances as they voted 115-35 to send the measure to the Senate.

 The bill that sparked the discussion, HB 1062, sponsored by Rep. Jim Hansen, proposes that no private entity has the power of eminent domain for the purposes of constructing above-ground merchant lines.